Density estimation with LLMs: a geometric investigation of in-context learning trajectories

 Figure \ref{fig:bespoke KDE Gaussian simple} compares LLaMA-2 13b's in-context DE trajectory with its bespoke KDE counterpart, demonstrating the close fit achieved by our model.

-\textbf{Significance of Bespoke KDE} The existence of a bespoke KDE that closely imitates LLaMA's in-context DE processs is significant and non-trivial.
+\textbf{Significance of Bespoke KDE} The existence of a bespoke KDE that closely imitates an LLM's in-context DE processs is significant and non-trivial.
 Not all DE processes can be faithfully represented by KDE methods; for instance, the Bayesian histogram, despite its superficial similarity to a fixed-width tophat kernel KDE, resists accurate modeling as a bespoke KDE process (Appendix \ref{Bespoke KDE vs other DE}).

 While our initial experiments focused on regular distributions like Gaussian and uniform, for better generality we extended our experiments to randomly generated PDFs (Appendix \ref{random_pdf_generation}).
-Notably, LLaMA-13b's DE performance on these irregular distributions can still be effectively described using our bespoke KDE process (Appendix \ref{adaptive_kernel_visualization} and \ref{random_pdf_generation}).
+Notably, the LLMs' DE performance on these irregular distributions can still be effectively described using our bespoke KDE process (Appendix \ref{adaptive_kernel_visualization} and \ref{random_pdf_generation}).
 Although the DE trajectories of these random PDFs lack low-dimensional embeddings, and thus provide less geometric insight, they nonetheless corroborate our findings from the cases with more regular distributions.

-This consistency across diverse target PDF types strengthens our core hypothesis about LLaMA's underlying DE mechanism.
-Specifically, we posit that LLaMA's in-context DE algorithm shares fundamental characteristics with kernel density estimation, albeit with adaptive kernel shape and bandwidth schedules that distinguish it from classical KDE approaches.
+This consistency across diverse target PDF types strengthens our core hypothesis about the in-context DE mechanism underlying LLMs.
+Specifically, we posit that an LLM's in-context DE algorithm shares fundamental characteristics with kernel density estimation, albeit with adaptive kernel shape and bandwidth schedules that distinguish it from classical KDE approaches.